HonarchianMonte/Python-Games/README.md

 # Python-Games
-Games built using Python or Py.games
+Games built using Python / Py.games

 I followed along and developed an understanding of Python via the games in this course by freeCodeCamp.org. https://www.youtube.com/watch?v=XGf2GcyHPhc